David-VTUK/CKAD-StudyGuide/RevisionTopics/Part-1-Core-Concepts.md

   The previous examples leverage the `container` stanza in the pod specification.
 These are typically used to run an application.
 There are, however, other container types, `init` being one of them.

-  `init`, or initalization containers are always exectured before those declared with the `container` stanza.
+  `init`, or initalization containers are always executed before those declared with the `container` stanza.
 If an `init` container fails, the Pod is declared as failed.

   Reasons for using `init` containers normally include: